FinalTwist/AwakenedSolo/SOLO_additions_readme.md

 Region filtering:
 - The third argument to `handle_player_utterance` can be "" to search all, or a region string ("Seattle", "Tacoma", "CAS", etc.).
   The provided wiki file does not tag regions; searching across all is fine.

+  Addendum — Adventurer System Enhancements (Solo Changes)

+This addendum documents the new behavior added to Adventurers and how to use/tune it.
+It’s intended to be appended to your existing Solo changes README.

+Summary of Changes

+Exploration: Adventurers now wander their zone using the existing mobile movement system (still respect MOB_STAY_ZONE).

+“Seek & Destroy” Aggressors: Adventurers periodically locate aggressive NPCs in their current zone, path toward them, and engage.

+Ambient Idle RP: Every 2–10 minutes (random), each Adventurer performs a natural-looking idle action (emote/say) chosen from a curated list of 25 lines.

+Weapon Discipline: Adventurers holster when idle (leverages existing behavior) and auto-draw upon entering combat if not already wielding.

+Files Touched

+src/spec_adventurer.cpp — all logic contained here (helpers + maintenance hook-in).

+(Includes added) interpreter.hpp

+(External symbols referenced) find_first_step, perform_move

+No data files or build flags were added.

+Template Requirements

+If you use #20022 as your base template, update its flags so Adventurers are killable and may scavenge:

+MobFlags (compact): 1100
+(Sets MOB_SCAVENGER + MOB_ISNPC; clears MOB_SENTINEL and MOB_NOKILL.)

+If you prefer to keep templates as-is, you can instead clear MOB_NOKILL at spawn within adventurer_spec.
+This addendum assumes the template is updated.

+How It Works (High-Level)

+Exploration: The spec clears MOB_SENTINEL.
+The engine’s standard mob act loop handles idle movement.
+Adventurers remain zone-bound (MOB_STAY_ZONE).

+Aggressor Hunting: On a short cadence (≈ every 20–40s), each Adventurer:

+Scans the same zone for NPCs with any aggressive flag.

+Uses the built-in BFS (find_first_step) to get a legal direction.

+Moves one room per maintenance tick via perform_move.

+On contact, starts combat (normal combat systems apply).

+Idle Actions: Each Adventurer tracks a private next_idle_at.
+When the time arrives, it executes one randomized say/emote line through the command interpreter (so output looks like a real player).

+Holster/Draw: Existing mobact holsters weapons while idle.
+On entering combat, Adventurers issue draw once if unarmed, pulling from readied holsters when available.

+New Idle Action Lines (25)

+These are the default, natural-feeling lines used for ambient RP:

+emote reshuffles their inventory. emote checks their commlink. emote rolls their shoulders and scans the area. emote adjusts their gear straps. say Keep your head on a swivel. emote taps a foot impatiently. emote studies the exits, counting them off under their breath. emote cracks their knuckles one by one. emote wipes a speck of dust from a lens and peers around. emote loosens and retightens the straps of a backpack. emote kneels to tighten a boot lace, then stands. emote flips a credstick in their hand, catching it idly. emote checks the edge on a blade, satisfied. emote thumbs through a small paper map, then folds it away. emote listens intently, head tilted, as if catching distant noise. emote stretches their neck until it pops softly. say This place never sits still, does it? emote pats down pockets, doing a quick gear check. emote wipes grime from a weapon housing with a cloth. emote looks over recent footprints in the dust. emote marks a note on a small pad and tucks it away. emote breathes slowly, centering themselves. emote glances at the sky to judge the time. emote slides a magazine out, checks it, and seats it again. emote idly traces warding symbols in the air, then stops.

+Timing: randomized per Adventurer; next action scheduled to now + 120–600s.

+Configuration & Tuning

+Spawn/despawn: unchanged; still governed by your existing files in lib/etc/ (spawn chance, inactivity despawn, class gear, etc.).

+Idle cadence: change the number(120, 600) window in the Adventurer idle helper to adjust frequency.

+Aggressor cadence: change the number(20, 40) re-evaluation window for hunting targets.

+Wandering intensity: by default, exploration uses standard mob movement frequency.
+You can optionally bias movement frequency in mobact if you want them to roam more often.

+No new config files are required.